//

 ABOUT

-James M. Dawsey is the Wolfe Chair and Professor of Religious Studies at Emory & Henry College, Virginia.
-He is the author of several works of theology, history, and fiction including Peter’s Last Sermon; Masters and Savages, The Confederados; From Wasteland to Promised Land; The Lukan Voice; and more than seventy other books, monographs, and articles in English, Spanish, and Portuguese.
-His latest book, a theological novel entitled Evil’s Scent, will be released in the spring of 2012.
-Dawsey is an ordained minister in the South Carolina Annual Conference of the United Methodist Church.
+James M. Dawsey served as the Wolfe Chair and Professor of Religious Studies at Emory & Henry College, Virginia, and as the Alumni Professor of Religion at Auburn University.
+He is the author of several works of theology, history, and fiction including Peter’s Last Sermon; Masters and Savages, The Confederados; From Wasteland to Promised Land; The Lukan Voice; and more than eighty other books, monographs, and articles in English, Spanish, and Portuguese.
+His latest book, Handbook for the Christian Faith: Essential Beliefs and Practices for Twenty-First Century American Methodists and Like-Minded Protestants.
+A Book About Extraordinary People, was released by Cascade Books, an imprint of Wipf and Stock in September 2023.
+Dawsey is a retired ordained minister in the South Carolina Annual Conference of the United Methodist Church.

 What does Dawsey say about religiousjourney.com?
 “The site arose as a way of extending conversation with students who contact me with questions arising in their religion courses.
 Most of the questions relate to the subject matter.
 In such cases, I discovered that answers and discussions oftentimes hold interest for others too, even when not enrolled in that particular course.